 Datasets and selected methods for analysis

 A visual analysis of the input data reveals an image of a city widely affected by subsidence and flooding after heavy rainfall or storm surges, as shown in Figure 7.
-To make visual analysis easier, the PSI data are shown with points of increasingly darker red for higher degrees of subsidence.
+To make visual analysis easier, the PSI data are shown with points of increasingly darker red for higher degrees of subsidence (the colour figures can be viewed in the online version of the article).
 The flooded areas are shown in blue.
 Areas most prone to flooding and subsidence become prominent in this visualization (Figure 7).

 It should be noted that PSI datapoints may represent points on the ground or points on the city infrastructure, such as buildings.
 Any hard object on the surface may reflect a signal.
 As such, there is always the possibility that individual points are measuring the deformation of the city infrastructure or in the building itself, and not ground subsidence.
 Additionally, the PSI technique does not return any measurement in vegetated areas, such as yards or parks.
 Nonetheless, more than 300,000 datapoints were used in this study providing orders of magnitude more information than could have been obtained using traditional surveying techniques.
 Although there are many historic buildings in the area, most have been rehabilitated in the last decade and we do not expect that building deformation is a significant part of what is measured.
 Therefore, we have great confidence that PSI data are suitable for the risk assessment.
 In this study, all PSI points with more than 1 mm subsidence are included.
 The exact value of vertical velocity is not used in either of the analyses, only the presence in the simple grid overlay (method 1, Figure 8) and the cluster of points in the ‘hot spot analysis’ (method 2, Figure 9).
 For method 2, a visual control of the result shows that areas of high value are also selected as hot spot areas.